 How to Pick Out the Best Tire Pressure Gauge

 Picking out the tire pressure gauge that’s perfect for you could be simple if you know what you’re looking for, or daunting if you don’t.
-The first decision you need to make is realize what kind of gauge you’d be comfortable with.
+The first decision you need to make realizing what kind of gauge you’d be comfortable with.
 If you want an LCD/LED-backlit display with a digital meter, that already narrows it down quite a bit.
 On the other hand, you might prefer a simpler analog gauge, whether it’s a pencil gauge or a regular circular dial.
 Your search ideally starts here.

 Next, you’ll want to look into whether or not you need different components; a tire inflator with gauge is typically cheaper than buying both separately, so if you need an inflator you could search for a set.
 Essentially, you want to make sure you have everything you need to use the gauge itself.